UVA-Anesthesiology-Data-Science/timeintervals/README.md

 We need to deduplicate and use only the time the anesthesiologist was in *any* case.
 Lets use **timeintervals** to solve this problem.
 ### TimeInterval
-To create these timeintervals, we can parse the case's start and end times from strings.
+To create a TimeInterval, we can parse the case's start and end times from strings.
 ```python
 from timeintervals import TimeInterval
 from typing import List